STEPHEN-EMMAHI/Klok/README.md

 ## OVERVIEW

-Klok is a timer tool that helps us know the current time, set an alarm to wakeup, set a timer for productivity and set a stopwatch for elapse time.
+Klok is a timer tool that helps you know the current time, set an alarm to wakeup, set a timer for productivity and set a stopwatch for elapse time.

 ## FEATURES